 Close to 25 million people in the United States have diabetes, costing the country an estimated $245 billion a year.
 There's been a huge rise in the number of treatment options over the last few years.
 Many patients have to take more than one drug to stabilize their blood sugar levels and insulin.

-Januvia is an oral antihyperglycemic, it is either used alone or in combination with other other oral antihyperglycemic agents, such as metmorfin.
+Januvia is an oral antihyperglycemic, it is either used alone or in combination with other oral antihyperglycemic agents, such as metmorfin.
 Byetta is a glucagon-like peptide-1 agonist administered twice a day as a subcutaneous injection.

 The FDA is looking at all the medications belonging to a class of drugs called incretin mimetics (which includes Victoza and others), which stimulate the production of insulin.